-Read full review: Bogs Classic Ultra Mid
+Read review: Bogs Classic Ultra Mid

 Analysis and Test Results

-In order to present our test findings in the most thorough way possible, we rated every boot based upon five separate criteria, giving them a score from 1 (terrible) to 10 (perfect).
+In order to present our test findings in the most thorough way possible, we rated every boot based on five separate criteria, giving them a score from 1 (terrible) to 10 (perfect).
 As this is a comparison

 review, the scores were decided upon by comparing each boot to all of the others.
 With that thought in mind, it is worth noting that just because a boot receives a low score for Warmth, does not necessarily mean that it is not warm, but instead that it is less warm than the other boots in the review.
 Below we have described our criteria for evaluating each category, as well as what boots performed the best and worst in these categories, and finally, the weight that each category had in determining a product's final score.